The San Francisco Piers

 Pier 70

-Pier 70 is undergoing major development, including housing construction, a park, and renovation of some historic, brick factory buildings.
+Pier 70 has undergone major development, including housing construction, a park, and renovation of some historic, brick factory buildings.

 Pier 80